 He was given the all clear from our vets who could not identify any concerning symptoms in regards to any brain damage caused fromm his past.

-Benjie is currently living the high life in Foster care and is busy causing mischief with his husky buddy who he lives with.
+Benjie is currently living the high life in Permanent Foster care and is busy causing mischief with his husky buddy who he lives with.

 11 Year old, Jack Russel Terrier, Murphy found himself surrendered to us by his heartbroken owners after he found himself unable to cope with the introduction of a new baby to the family.